GoogleCloudDataproc/bdutil/platforms/hdp/README.md

 -------------

-### Tip for 'Free Trial' users, those with limited quota, or simply looking to see a cluster without spending much
+### 'Free Trial' users or those with limited quota

-This is not recommended for performance or production use.
+You may use bdutil with HDP by lowering the machine type & count below the recommended specifications.
+To use the default configuration, upgrade the account from a free trial.

-Set the following in `platforms/hdp/ambari.conf`
+  * In 'platforms/hdp/ambari.conf':
-  * GCE_MACHINE_TYPE='n1-standard-2`
+    * GCE_MACHINE_TYPE='n1-standard-2'
     * WORKERS=3 # or less

-Or set that configuration at  command-line:
+  * Or at the command-line provide these switches to the 'deploy' & 'delete':
-* Deploy cluster: `./bdutil -e platforms/hdp/ambari_env.sh -n 3 -m n1-standard-2 deploy`
+    * Deploy cluster: `-n 3 -m n1-standard-2`